compulim/web-speech-cognitive-services/README.md

 # web-speech-cognitive-services

-Polyfill Web Speech API with Cognitive Services Speech Service for both speech-to-text and text-to-speech service.
+Web Speech API adapter to use Cognitive Services Speech Services for both speech-to-text and text-to-speech service.

 > This scaffold is provided by [`react-component-template`](https://github.com/compulim/react-component-template/).